-The M.S. in Cybersecurity is a non-thesis degree that consists of 36 graduate credit hours of course work and a capstone project (6 credits).
+The M.S. in Cybersecurity consists of 36 graduate credit hours: 30 credits of course work and a 6 credit capstone experience.
 All degree requirements must be completed within four calendar years.
-No more than 6 graduate credits may be transferred from other graduate
+No more than 6 graduate credits may be transferred from other graduate schools.
+Full-time students should expect to complete the degree in 1-1/2 to 2 years.